aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/getting-started/load-license-from-file/_index.md

 ### Q2: How do I download the Aspose.Page for .NET library?

-A2: You can download the library from the official release page [here](https://releases.aspose.com/page/net/).
+A2: You can download the library from the release page [here](https://releases.aspose.com/page/net/).

 ### Q3: Where can I purchase a license for Aspose.Page for .NET?